 - Attendance at program-specific events

-- Minimum 3.0 GPA to stay in program
+- Minimum 3.0 GPA to apply and remain in the program.

 - LDR 2262 (1 cr, online)